ahnasiakg2234/ahnasiakg2234.github.io/essays/Reflect-On-Smart-Questions.md

 The problem with this is that it actually doesn’t help you learn: we learn best by trial and error.
 Although it can be time consuming, working through things on your own teaches you a lot.
 If you’ve ever heard the saying “You can give a man a fish, and he’ll eat for a day.
 But you can teach a man to fish and he’ll eat for life.”, this resembles that process.
 Raymond suggests this same sentiment with the phrase: “Answering one good question is like feeding a hungry person one meal, but teaching them research skills by example is showing them how to grow food for a lifetime.”
 Taking the easy way out and receiving the answers doesn’t teach you to solve anything, it is just a bandaid.
 Taking the time to learn what works and what doesn’t work, true analysis and research, will take you much farther and equip you with the mindset to be an exceptional Software Engineer.

-Based on the precepts outlined by Eric Raymond, the following question is not a “smart” question [Not Smart Question](https://stackoverflow.com/questions/372885/how-do-i-connect-to-a-mysql-database-in-python/622308#622308): “How do I connect to a MySQL Database in Python?”
+Based on the precepts outlined by Eric Raymond, the following question is [not a smart question](https://stackoverflow.com/questions/372885/how-do-i-connect-to-a-mysql-database-in-python/622308#622308): “How do I connect to a MySQL Database in Python?”
 While this question is not an informed question, there can be a lot learned from it.
 First of all, the post to the attached question provided no further context to the issue.
 The commenter does not confirm nor deny whether they have tried to download the application themselves, or even if they did any research.
 This issue simply could have been solved with a google search.
 The commenter doesn’t clarify the type of operating system or requirements needed,  which can be important as there are different versions of software depending on your machine.
 The comments posted in response to this question were albeit helpful, but also confusing.
 For example: